GSA/open-gsa-redesign/_apidocs/entity-api.md

 **Additional Features of the Entity Management API:** It can serve as an Extract API with the addition of "format" parameter in the request.
 Following are the key features of the Entity Management Extract API:
 * It offers several optional search parameters, filtering by sections, AND, OR, NOT conditions and a free text search q to obtain the desired data.
-* It returns asynchronous responses by sending file downloadable links in the browser and in the user emails.
-* It returns data in the JSON or CSV format as selected by the user.
-* It can return only the first 1,000,000 records.

 <p><small><a href="#">Back to top</a></small></p>